 Paying for PsA treatment

-Here are some tips to help make treatment costs more manageable for people with PsA:
+Here are some tips to help make treatment costs more manageable for people with PsA.

-1. Contact the drug manufacturer
+Contact the drug manufacturer

-Contacting the manufacturer of a medication to request co-pay assistance might be the most important method to managing the cost of care.
+Contacting the manufacturer of medication to request co-pay assistance might be the most important method to managing the cost of care.
 Some companies provide co-pay assistance cards - these cards are usually intended for individuals who have insurance coverage, but get hit with high co-pays.

-2. Look into patient assistance programs
+Look into patient assistance programs

 Patient assistance programs are typically useful for individuals that have no insurance or has insurance that does not cover the medication.
 Oftentimes, these programs will offer coupons/partial or full co-pay assistance.

 The National Psoriasis Foundation also offers a few financial assistance resources by state that may be helpful: https://www.psoriasis.org/access-care/insurance/financial-assistance/state.

-3. Ask your doctor to prescribe generics
+Ask your doctor to prescribe generics

 Generics are usually a cheaper option to their brand name counterparts.
-There are times where they may not be as effective as some of the brand name treatment options available.
+There are times when they may not be as effective as some of the brand-name treatment options available.

-4. Ask your doctor for medication samples
+Ask your doctor for medication samples

 Asking your doctor if you can try a sample of the medication before you invest in a full month or three month supply may help you save money in the long run.
 Also, ask your doctor if he or she has any coupons.
 Oftentimes, pharmacy reps leave coupons with doctors when they visit, which you can use to buy your medication.